DennohKim/Dennis-Kimathi-Portfolio-site/README.md

 ### Technology  Used
 * HTML - which was used to develope the structure off the pages.
-* CSS - which was used to style the User Interface.
+* TAILWINDCSS - which was used to style the User Interface.
 * JAVASCRIPT - which was used for DOM(Document Object Manipulation) scripts.
 [Go Back to the top](#Dennis-Kimathi-Portfolio-Site)